t-gebauer/vscode-code-strider/README.md

 - The extension does not (re-)initialize when changing the language mode of a file.
   It is necessary to switch to another editor and back to detect the language change.

+- Do not try to move the AST viewer manually.
+Change the editor layout instead.
+Otherwise the selections will not update.
+  For example, use `View: Two rows editor layout` **after** opening the AST viewer to move it to the bottom row.